-For online downloadable video produced by the Department of Environment and Conservation, the reader is referred to: www.state.tn.us/environment/videos.
+For online downloadable video produced by the Department of Environment and Conservation, the reader is referred tohttp://tn.gov/environment/videos/#water.
 The video "Hollow Ground: Land of Caverns, Sinkholes and Springs" addresses karst limestone areas in Tennessee and the video "Drops of Water in Oceans of Sand: Ground Water Resources of West Tennessee" addresses the sand aquifers of West Tennessee.
 In addition, there is a multi-part video on source water protection (protection of the sources of public water) on the website.

 Tennessee has an abundance of limestone rock types (approximately 2/3 of the state), which are highly susceptible to contamination.
 These limestone rock types develop a terrain that is referred to as "karst."
 The term "karst" is named for a region in what was then Yugoslavia.
-The term refers to limestones and dolomites (magnesium-rich limestones) where the dissolution of the rocks creates solution-enlarged channels, bedding planes and microfractures for ground water flow.
+The term refers to limestones and dolomites (magnesium-rich limestones) where the dissolution of the rocks creates solution-enlarged channels, bedding planes and micro fractures for ground water flow.